Scoonie Penn

-James Donell "Scoonie" Penn (born January 9, 1977) is an American professional basketball coach and former player who is an assistant coach for the Memphis Grizzlies of the National Basketball Association (NBA).
+James Donell "Scoonie" Penn (born January 9, 1977) is an American professional basketball coach and former player, who was most recently an assistant coach for the Memphis Grizzlies of the National Basketball Association (NBA).
 He was a point guard during his playing career that was spent primarily in Europe.
-Although Penn was selected in the 2000 NBA Draft by the Atlanta Hawks with the 57th overall pick, he never played a single game in the NBA, joining 7 other players from his draft class that never played in the league.
+Although Penn was selected in the 2000 NBA Draft by the Atlanta Hawks with the 57th overall pick, he never played a single game in the league.

 High school

 Penn played high school basketball at Salem High School in Salem, Massachusetts.
 He led the team to a state championship in 1995.

 College career

 After high school, Penn played college basketball at Boston College, before transferring to Ohio State University, where he teamed up to form a dominant back court with the future Milwaukee Bucks' shooting guard Michael Redd.

 Professional career

 After college, Penn left the United States to play in Europe.
 He made his big splash with the Adriatic League club Crvena zvezda (Red Star Belgrade).
 He had a great 2002–03 season with Crvena zvezda.
 The fans loved him.
 He was the leader of the team, and that was the best season in his career.

 Penn left Red Star the following season, and played in the 2005–06 season for Cibona Zagreb.
 In the 2006–07 season, he was a member of the Greek League club Olympiacos.
 He then moved to the Turkish Super League club Efes Pilsen, for the 2007–08 season, followed by the Ukrainian Super League club Kyiv, in the 2008–09 season.

 At the beginning of the 2009–10 season, Penn made the move to the Italian League, to play with Virtus Bologna.
 On New Years Day, 2010, it was announced by Greek powerhouse Olympiacos, that Penn would return to the club, to replace Von Wafer, who had been released, due to his inability to adapt to the European game.
 In October 2010, he signed with Prima Veroli, which was playing in the Italian Second Division at the time.